larabjork/mechacar_statistical_analysis/README.md

 ![screenshot of t-test results for sample of total population, all lots](https://github.com/larabjork/mechacar_statistical_analysis/blob/main/images/t_test_sample_all_data.png)

-The p-value of 0.5678 is above the significance level of 0.05, and therefore the two means are statistically similar and the null hypothesis is not rejected.
+The p-value of 0.5678 is above the significance level of 0.05.
+Therefore, the two means are statistically similar and the null hypothesis is not rejected.

 ### Subsets of Data by Manufacturing Lot